ricard-ferrero/barretina/diary.md

 Note: the entries are in reverted order, like the entries of a blog.

+## 05/07/2025

+I have wrote my firsts tests with MiniTest.

+At the moment, I want to structure the tests copying the `lib/` structure.

+I have made the tests for the object `VectorSpace::Vector`, which has the path `lib/barretina/vector_space/vector.rb`, therefore the tests will remain in the path `test/barretina/vector_space/test_vector.rb`.

+I deleted the `lib/barretina/version.rb` file, and put the version in the properly `lib/barretina.rb` file.

+### TO DO
+- Prepare a rake file to run all future tests

 ## 04/07/2025

 After reading about tests, I have chosen "MiniTest", with the intention evoid spend too much time understanding a new DSL (like RSpec).